hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

   * [How did the KG was built][65], hypergraph

 ### Agents
+* [Agentic Postgres][92]
+    * Agentic Postgres enables agents not just to interact with the database but also understand how to use it well.
+    * With 10+ years of Postgres experience and distilled it into a set of built-in master prompts, it gives agents safe, structured access to the database through high-level tools for schema design, query tuning, migrations, and more.
+    * The MCP server also performs native full-text and semantic search over the Postgres docs, so agents can instantly retrieve the right context as they think.
 * [Microsoft Agent Lightning][83]
   * Build with ANY agent framework
   * Selectively optimize one or more agents in a multi-agent system